-Tanzania’s varied and plentiful National Parks, award-winning luxury lodges and tropical Indian Ocean islands make it one of our favourite destinations for an all encompassing safari holiday or luxury honeymoon.
+Tanzania’s varied and plentiful National Parks, AWARD-WINNING lodges and tropical Indian Ocean islands make it one of our favourite destinations for an all-encompassing safari holiday or luxury honeymoon.

 With Africa’s highest mountain, largest lake, and the world’s biggest concentration of wild animals during the spectacular wildebeest migration, Tanzania certainly has plenty of superlatives to boast about.
 In northern Tanzania, vast and varied landscapes provide plenty of big-five spotting opportunities.
 The Serengeti is famous for the annual wildebeest migration, whilst the Ngorongoro Crater’s steep forest-covered sides give way to vast, wildlife-filled plains below.
 To escape the crowds, keen safari-goers can head south to the Selous Game Reserve and Ruaha National Park.

 To the west, the Mahale Mountains and Katavi National Park provide ample opportunity for alternative safari trips off-the-beaten path.
 A stint on the beach in the Zanzibar archipelago basking in the warm turquoise waters of the Indian Ocean before heading to explore the UNESCO protected site of Stone Town makes for a picture-perfect finish to any Tanzania holiday or honeymoon.
 Fitting the right accommodation with the right person in Tanzania is key – our hand-picked lodges, hotels and camps in Tanzania are as varied as the landscapes our guests travel through.

 - Try fly camping at Sand Rivers Selous, sleeping out under the stars with the luxury of a down pillow and crisp linen surrounded by the sounds and smells of the bush